Table of Contents

 UX for Ecommerce and SaaS Products

-UX design plays a particularly important role in ecommerce and SaaS platforms.
+UX design plays a particularly important role in ecommerce and SaaS platforms, where the interface is the primary sales environment and the primary product experience simultaneously.

 Key elements of ecommerce UX include: